 This solver has the following highlights:

 The rest of this chapter is organized as follows: How to load the solver and how to write simple programs is explained in CLPFD Interface.
 A description of all constraints that the solver provides is contained in Available Constraints.
 The predicates for searching for solution are documented in Enumeration Predicates.
 The predicates for getting execution statistics are documented in Statistics Predicates.
-A few example programs are given in Example Programs.
+A few notes on debugging are given in CLPFD Debugging.
+A few example programs are given in CLPFD Example Programs.
 Finally, Syntax Summary contains syntax rules for all expressions.

 The following sections discuss advanced features and are probably only relevant to experienced users: How to control the amount of information presented in answers to queries is explained in Answer Constraints.
-The solver's execution mechanism and primitives are described in The Constraint System.
 How to add new global constraints via a programming interface is described in Defining Global Constraints.
 How to define new primitive constraints with indexicals is described in Defining Primitive Constraints.
+The fine points of coexisting with attributes and blocked goals are described in CLPFD Coexisting.